- Aromatase Inhibitors

 Lifestyle changes (e.g., weight-bearing exercise, abstinence from smoking, moderation in alcohol consumption) and supplemental calcium and vitamin D recommended in all women receiving adjuvant anastrozole therapy.36 46 47 70 71 72 73 74

 Fetal/Neonatal Morbidity and Mortality

-May cause fetal harm; embryotoxic and fetotoxic in animals.1 Contraindicated in women who are or may become pregnant (i.e., premenopausal women).1 If inadvertently used during pregnancy or patient becomes pregnant, apprise of potential fetal hazard.1
+May cause fetal harm; embryotoxic and fetotoxic in animals.1 Test for pregnancy prior to initiation of the drug.1 Advise females of reproductive potential to use effective contraceptive methods during therapy and for ≥3 weeks after discontinuance of the drug.1 If used during pregnancy or patient becomes pregnant, apprise of potential fetal hazard.1

 Has been used in clinical studies of adolescent boys 11–18 years of age with pubertal gynecomastia† and in girls 2 to <10 years of age with McCune-Albright syndrome and progressive precocious puberty†; however, efficacy not established for these indications.1

 For adjuvant treatment of hormone receptor-positive early-stage breast cancer, efficacy (e.g., disease-free survival benefit) in women ≥65 years of age was less than efficacy observed in postmenopausal women <65 years of age.1